Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Methods

 To complete the retrosynthesis workflow, we define the Transition Model as $f_{\text{transition\_retro}}$.
 This model uses a disconnection candidate $d_i$ and a target product $m_0$ to generate a set of plausible reactants $R$.
 To simulate a chemist's literature lookup for a reaction, the reaction name $\beta_i \in O$ is used to sample up to five reaction examples from a training dataset to create the task-specific, in-context library $L_{\text{retro}}$.
 The one-to-many Transition Model is then defined as:

-This function maps a single set of inputs: \begin{itemize} \item $m_0$: The atom-mapped target product molecule canoncialized SMILES. \item $S_i$: The set of disconnection point atom indices. \item $\beta_i$: The reaction name, serving as the actionable attribute $a_j$. \item $L_{\text{retro}}$: The context library, containing examples of the reaction $\beta_i$. \end{itemize} to a set of $N$ distinct tuples: \begin{itemize} \item $R_k$: The $k$-th predicted set of reactant molecules $\{r_1, r_2, \dots, r_n\}$. \item $\gamma_k$ : The specific chemical validity assessment (stability, chemoselectivity, stereochemical consistency) for the transformation leading to $R_k$. \item $\omega_k$: The specific chemical rationale that justifies the validity of the $k$-th outcome. \end{itemize} The transition function $f_{transition\_retro}$ is defined by prompt $r_{transition}$ (see Prompt \ref{appendix:transition_prompt}), which emulates a chemist's reasoning and avoids explicit reaction rules.
+This function maps a single set of inputs comprising $m_0$ (the atom-mapped target product molecule canonicalized SMILES); $S_i$ (the set of disconnection point atom indices); $\beta_i$ (the reaction name, serving as the actionable attribute $a_j$); and $L_{\text{retro}}$ (the context library containing examples of the reaction $\beta_i$) to a set of $N$ distinct tuples: $R_k$, the $k$-th predicted set of reactant molecules $\{r_1, r_2, \dots, r_n\}$; $\gamma_k$, the specific chemical validity assessment (stability, chemoselectivity, stereochemical consistency) for the transformation leading to $R_k$; and $\omega_k$, the specific chemical rationale that justifies the validity of the $k$-th outcome. \\ The transition function $f_{transition\_retro}$ is defined by prompt $r_{transition}$ (see Prompt \ref{appendix:transition_prompt}), which emulates a chemist's reasoning and avoids explicit reaction rules.
 Beyond reactant prediction, the model can also generalize transformations by abstracting a reaction template $R_t$, which is flagged accordingly.
 This template can handle complex cases, such as multiple atoms being viable for reaction side or added reagents, thereby preventing exhaustive iteration.
 We evaluate performance by comparing the predicted reactant sets, $R_{\text{pred}} = \{R_1, \dots, R_N\}$, against the ground-truth reactants, $R_{\text{gt}}$.
 As multiple reactant sets can be chemically valid, our goal is to assess the model's ability to recover the known, ground-truth transformation without ranking.
-The following metrics are calculated per-prediction and averaged across the dataset. \begin{enumerate} \item Template Accuracy: measures if any predicted reactant template set $R_t \in R_{\text{pred}} $ correctly identifies the core structure of the ground-truth reactants $R_{gt}$.
-A prediction is considered a match if for every ground-truth reactant $r_{gt} \in R_{gt}$ there is a corresponding predicted reactant template $r_t \in R_t$ sharing at least 75\% of its atoms and having a direct substructure match. \item Reactant Accuracy: measures if any predicted reactant set $R_k$ is an exact, non-template match for the ground-truth set $R_{gt}$. \item Combined Accuracy: measures if a prediction meets either the Template or Reactant Accuracy criterion. \end{enumerate}
+The following metrics are calculated per-prediction and averaged across the dataset: